-Macau hotel occupancy double-digit fall in Jan: MGTO
+Macau hotel occupancy double-digit fall in Jan: trade body

 The average occupancy rate of the city’s five-star hotels during the latest Chinese New Year was 55.3 percent, down by 42.3 percentage points when compared to last year.

-Ms Senna Fernandes remarked to the local media on Tuesday that the tourism bureau could not predict how Macau’s tourist arrival figures would turn out this year due to “uncertainties” regarding how quickly the threat of the novel coronavirus – known as Covid-19 – would subside.
-Currently, Macau has over 41,1oo guest rooms, according to MGTO data.
+Ms Senna Fernandes remarked to the local media on Tuesday that the tourism bureau could not predict how Macau’s tourist arrival figures would turn out this year due to “uncertainties” regarding how quickly the threat of the novel coronavirus – which causes the Covid-19 respiratory disease – would subside.
+Currently, Macau has over 41,100 guest rooms, according to MGTO data.

 “We saw a huge blow to both inbound and outbound tourism.
 Now our average hotel occupancy is at around 11 percent.
 That is worse than the Sars [severe acute respiratory syndrome] outbreak period,” said Ms Senna Fernandes at Tuesday’s briefing.

 The tourism boss also noted in her remarks that day that the average percentage occupancy rate of the city’s five-star hotels was only at “single-digit” level as of the period Saturday, February 15 to Friday, February 21 inclusive.
-During that seven days, the average room rate of the city’s hotels and inns amounted to MOP690, an “unheard of” figure in over a decade, the official remarked.
+During that seven days, the average room rate of the city’s hotels and inns amounted to MOP690, a low point “unheard of” in over a decade, the official remarked.

-“…at MGTO we are now working on recovery plans for the tourism sector…As of this week we will be contacting hotels and travel agencies to understand their thoughts, and see what we can do for our future,” Ms Senna Fernandes told the media on Tuesday.
+“At MGTO we are now working on recovery plans for the tourism sector…As of this week we will be contacting hotels and travel agencies to understand their thoughts, and see what we can do for our future,” Ms Senna Fernandes told the media on Tuesday.

 Feb 25, 2020